Out of Control: Reducing Probabilistic Models by Control-State Elimination

 \section{Abstract}

-We present a new, simple technique to reduce state space sizes in probabilistic model checking when the input model is defined in a programming formalism like the PRISM modeling language.
-Similar in spirit to traditional compiler optimizations that try to summarize instruction sequences into shorter ones, our approach aims at computing the summary behavior of adjacent locations in the program's control-flow graph, thereby obtaining a program with fewer ``control states''.
-This reduction is immediately reflected in the program's operational semantics, enabling more efficient probabilistic model checking.
+State-of-the-art probabilistic model checkers perform verification on explicit-state Markov models defined in a high-level programming formalism like the \prism\ modeling language.
+Typically, the low-level models resulting from such program-like specifications exhibit lots of structure such as repeating subpatterns.
+Established techniques like probabilistic bisimulation minimization are able to exploit these structures; however, they operate directly on the explicit-state model.
+On the other hand, methods for reducing structured state spaces by reasoning about the high-level program have not been investigated that much.
+In this paper, we present a new, simple, and fully automatic program-level technique to reduce the underlying Markov model.
+Our approach aims at computing the summary behavior of adjacent locations in the program's control-flow graph, thereby obtaining a program with fewer ``control states''.
+This reduction is immediately reflected in the program's operational semantics, enabling more efficient model checking.
 A key insight is that in principle, each (combination of) program variable(s) with finite domain can play the role of the program counter that defines the flow structure.
-Unlike various reduction techniques, our approach is property-directed.
-In many cases, it suffice to compute the reduced program only once to analyze it for many different parameter configurations---a rather common workflow in probabilistic model checking.
-Experiments demonstrate that our simple technique yields a state-space reduction of about one order of magnitude on practically relevant benchmarks.
+Unlike most other reduction techniques, our approach is property-directed and naturally supports unspecified model parameters.
+Experiments demonstrate that our simple method yields state-space reductions of up to 80\% on practically relevant benchmarks.